do0dleman/do0dle-colors/README.md

 # do0dle-colors

-do0dle-colors is a color scheme generation library with no dependencies.
+do0dle-colors is a color scheme generation library with no dependencies that uses OkLCh under the hood to generate color schemes.

+> Note that there is an error ~0.1 (depending on color) in conversion from OkLab color space into an RGB color space.

 The bundle size is [currently ~2kB](https://bundlephobia.com/package/do0dle-colors).